rzn-example-classroom/git-and-github-intro/README.md

 3. From here, you can select your preferred editor from a dropdown showing all supported editors installed on your device. ![GitHub Desktop Preferred Editor 2](https://github.com/rzn-example-classroom/git-and-github-intro/assets/16062019/eab1ec29-bd54-4865-8c69-24dc34fbd453)

 4. You can also select your preferred shell from this menu if you are familiar with the terminal, but this guide will not use it.

+### Two-factor authentication
+You are strongly encouraged to enable two-factor authentication on your GitHub account.
+You can follow [GitHub's instructions here](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication) to do so.

+#### GitHub mobile app
+GitHub provides a mobile application which can be used as a second factor of authentication, and also for certain actions you will learn about shortly (issue and pull request management, mostly).
+You may optionally install the app if you would like to have an additional sign-in method.

 ## Git and GitHub Terminology
 ### Repositories